Table of Contents

 Due to its softness and see-through nature, lace fabric is a good material for making appealing lingerie items.
 Lace undergarments are comfier than many other options in the market.

-Lace & Sustainability
+What is Lace & Sustainability?

 Organic cotton or silk lace fabrics are biodegradable.
 The production process doesn’t release harmful industrial waste.